aws-samples/guardduty-to-sns-mail/README.md

-# GuardDuty findings to Mail Integration
+# Amazon GuardDuty findings to Mail Integration
 ## Overview

-This repository contains an AWS CDK project to deploy a solution that automates the GuardDuty findings through mail using EventBridge, Lambda and SNS.
+This repository contains an AWS CDK project to deploy a solution that automates the Amazon GuardDuty findings through mail using Amazon EventBridge, AWS Lambda and Amazon SNS.
 A sample of the notification can be seen below
 ![](architecture/mail-sample.png)